-With another season of Married At First Sight about to get underway, we have A LOT of questions!
+With the ninth season of Married At First Sight less than three weeks away, we have A LOT of questions!

-However, since the stars give up three months of their lives in Australia's largest couples experiment, there's one question we're always asking and that is - how much do the Married at First Sight contestants really get paid?
+However, since the stars give up three months of their lives in Australia's largest couples experiment, there's one question we're always asking - how much do the Married at First Sight contestants really get paid?

 We've gone straight to a very well-versed source in the matter, Nasser Sultan, who is arguably one of season five's most polarising contestants, to find out exactly how much these stars get paid for giving up their lives and appearing on the popular Channel Nine show!